TranscryptOrg/Transcrypt/README.rst

 - Recursive tuple assignment (pfff...)
 - Manual tests added in interactive_tests  subdir
 - A simple start made with an autotest/regressiontest feature.
 This will REALLY be needed!
 But Transcrypt first needs to be able to support it...
-- VERY VERY BASIC transpiler, transpiling only a minute, completely unusable subset of Python.
-Try the basic test if you like to experiment.
+- Transpiler core

 Documentation
 =============

-Rather than duplicate info here, you're invited to read the growing docs with code examples at http://sterlicht.alwaysdata.net/transcrypt.org/docs/html/
+Rather than duplicate info here, you're invited to read the growing *DOCS WITH CODE EXAMPLES* at http://sterlicht.alwaysdata.net/transcrypt.org/docs/html/

 Readability
 ===========